X-Pypeline/X-Pypeline/docs/examples/index.rst

 ============
 Introduction
 ============
-The story of one “trial” of core X-Pipeline,
+Xpipeline is an unmodelled Gravitational Wave Burst analysis algorithm aimed at using coherent detection statistics as well as coherent conistency checks to eliminate surperfluous noise transients and extact real gravitational wave events from the data.

+In order to build the statistics necessary to claim a detection and to calculate the coherent statistics needed to eliminate excess back ground noise, xpipeline conists of performing the same statistical "trials" over stretches of data that couldhave a gravitational wave event and data which it is either not believed or not possible for it to contain a graviational wave event.
+In addition to these two stretches of data, an analysis is also performed on a variety of simulated signals which is injected into the data that is believed to contain a graviational wave in order that we may understand what to expect from an actual gravitational wave if it were to appear in the data during the stretch fo time believed to contain and gravitational wave.

+Below we highlight what one of these "statistical trials" look like (either for the time that does or does not contain a graviational wave).
+First, we use time from a known graviational wave event to hightlight what the trial would look like for it, and then second we use a known noise transient to see what it would look like for it.

+In this breakdown, we imagine we are running over a stretch of data due to an alert from a electromagnetic countrpart, i.e. an event that is believed to create photometric and graviational wave signatures.

-There is some timestamp considered as an “event time”
+Through the alert, there is some timestamp considered as an “event time”, and around said event time is some stretch of probable time that could contain the graviational wave counterpart to the observation.

-Some block of data from N detectors if obtain around this event time.

-A time-frequency is made for a given fftlength, and based on time delays between detectors which is based on a potential sky location of the “source”, the tfmaps of N-1 detectors is phase shifted appropriately.
+The data corresponding to the appropriate stretch of plausible time when the gravitational wave could have passed through earth is obtained for N detectors that were operating during that time.

+The data from these N detectors are then FFT'ed and taken from time-amplitude into time-frequency space.
+Since we have a plausible sky location of the source, not only can we shrink the amount of data we search for a graviational wave over, we can combine the data streams from the N detectors based on the known travel time of graviational wave (i.e. the speed of light).

+The tfmaps of N-1 detectors are time/phase shifted appropriately with the sky location (locations if there is some error box).

-From these individual maps loud pixels are identified and then a “coherent” set of pixels is calculated from the overlap of these individually loud pixels.
+From these individual maps loud time-frequency pixels are identified and a “coherent” set of pixels is calculated from the overlap of these individually loud pixels.

-a coherent energy is calculated and a threshold on loud coherent pixels is used,

-These final loud enough coherent pixels are then turned from individual pixels into clusters using whatever clustering algorithm
+After these coherent (overlapping) pixels are calculted a chosen "clustering" algorithm is applied to the pizels that group near by loud pixels into possible graviational wave candidate events.

+So essentially, our possible grviational wave events are simply a cluster of loud time frequency pixels upon which numerous fancy statistics will be applied (these statistics often are called coherent statistics as they are most useful when N streams of data can be projected combined together).

-these clusters then are assigned a variety of *likelihoods* these *likelihoods* for each cluster are based on the concept of translating the data in the dominant polarization frame i.e. plus and cross polarized time frequency maps instead of the standard time frequency maps considered above.
+Specificlly, these clusters then are assigned a variety of *likelihoods* these *likelihoods* for each cluster are based on the concept of translating the data in the dominant polarization frame i.e. plus and cross polarized time frequency maps instead of the standard time frequency maps considered above.

 So the final important stat calculated is energy_of_cluster * likelihood_of_cluster for a given likelihood.